menu

 Astoundingly, the neighborhood has one of the highest concentrations of divorcees living here than of any neighborhood, a higher concentration than NeighborhoodScout found in 99.1% of U.S. neighborhoods.
 This may be because people living here divorce more often than others, or that divorced people move here after they become divorced.
 If you are divorced, you will be in good company in this particular Ehrenberg - Cibola neighborhood.

-In addition, the neighborhood stands out for having an average per capita income lower than 95.2% of the neighborhoods in the United States.
+In addition, one of the unique characteristics of the neighborhood revealed by analysis is that the per capita income of residents here is lower than that found in 95.2% of the neighborhoods in America.
 The neighborhood also has a greater percentage of children living in poverty (64.3%) than found in 97.8% of all U.S. neighborhoods.
 Children living in poverty is one of the challenges facing America, and the world, and in this neighborhood in particular, the problem can be considered acute.

 Our research reveals that 92.8% of commuters who live in the neighborhood get to work each day by driving alone in their automobiles, which is a higher proportion than 99.0% of U.S. neighborhoods.